wpreimes/c3s_sm/README.rst

 Installation
 ============

-The c3s_sm package can be installed via
+The c3s_sm package and all required dependencies can be installed via

 .. code-block:: shell